 In connection with the Plan, Charter, Mr. Allen and Charter Investment, Inc. ("CII") entered into a separate restructuring agreement (as amended, the "Allen Agreement"), in settlement and compromise of their legal, contractual and equitable rights, claims and remedies against Charter and its subsidiaries.
 In addition to any amounts received by virtue of CII's holding other claims against Charter and its subsidiaries, on the Effective Date, CII was issued 2.2 million shares of the new Charter Class B common stock equal to 2% of the equity value of Charter, after giving effect to the Rights Offering, but prior to issuance of warrants and equity-based awards provided for by the Plan and 35% (determined on a fully diluted basis) of the total voting power of all new capital stock of Charter.
-Ea ch share of new Charter Class A common stock, and is subject to significant restrictions on transfer and conversion.
+Ea ch share of new Charter Class B common stock is convertible, at the option of the holder, into one share of new Charter Class A common stock, and is subject to significant restrictions on transfer and conversion.
 Certain holders of new Charter Class A common stock (and securities convertible into or exercisable or exchangeable therefore) and new Charter Class B common stock received certain customary registration rights with respect to their shares.
-On the Effective Date, CII received: (i) 4.7 million warrants to purchase shares of new Charter Class A common stock, (ii) \$85 million principal amount of new CCH I notes (transferred from CCH I noteholders), (iii) \$25 million in cash for reimbursement of fees and expenses in connection with the Plan, and (v) an additional \$150 million in cash.
+On the Effective Date, CII received: (i) 4.7 million warrants to purchase shares of new Charter Class A common stock, (ii) \$85 million principal amount of new CCH II notes (transferred from CCH I noteholders), (iii) \$25 million in cash for amounts previously owed to CII under a management agreement, (iv) \$20 million in cash for reimbursement of fees and expenses in connection with the Plan, and (v) an additional \$150 million in cash.
 The warrants described above have an exercise price of \$19.80 per share and expire seven year s after the date of issuance.
-In addition, on the Effective Date, CII retained a minority equity interest in reorganized Charter Holdco of 1% and a right to exchange and transfer of CII's onership of CII was transferred to Charter.
-The warrants and common stock previously issued to CII were transferred to Mr. Allen in connection with the Plan, Mr. Allen transferred holders, and or February 8, 2010 the remaining interest was exchanged after wh
+In addition, on the Effective Date, CII retained a minority equity interest in reorganized Charter Holdco of 1% and a right to exchange such interest into new Charter Class A common stock.
+On December 28, 2009, CII exchanged 81% of its interest in Charter Holdco, and on February 8, 2010 the remaining interest was exchanged after which Charter Holdco became 100% owned by Charter (the "Holdco Exchange") and ownership of CII was transferred to Charter.
+The warrants and common stock previously issued to CII were transferred to Mr. Allen in connection with the Holdco Exchange and transfer of CII's ownership to Charter.
+In connection with the Plan, Mr. Allen transferred his preferred equity interest in CC VIII, LLC ("CC VIII") to Charter.
+Mr. Allen has the right to elect up to four of Charter's eleven board members.